spatialized/MetaVisualizer/README.md

-# GeoSynth
+# MetaVisualizer
-Display and navigate large multimedia collections as immersive environments based on time, spatial and orientation metadata.
+Display and navigate multimedia collections as immersive environments based on time, spatial and orientation metadata.